ahmadmuqri0/ProfileGeneratorV2/README.md

-# Individual Assignment 1 CSC584
+# Individual Assignment 2 CSC584

-This is my individual assignment on building a form to generate personal profile.
+This is an update to my individual assignment on building a complete profile management system.

 ![instruction about the assignment](./assets/instruction.png "Instructions")